 2. Handwashing and using hand sanitiser

-Use signs and posters to help your workers practice good handwashing technique and to remind them to catch coughs and sneezes in a tissue or arm and avoid touching their faces.
+Use signs and posters to help your workers practice good handwashing technique and to remind them to catch coughs and sneezes in a tissue or the crook of their arm and avoid touching their faces.

 - handwashing facilities with running water, soap and paper towels or hand dryers